 During the transition, your dog’s poop can be loose, and that is normal.
 The food is different, and the dog’s digestive system will have to adjust.

 Note: loose stool has a form, and diarrhea is liquid.

 But remember that all below can also cause diarrhea and problems of the digestive system:

 What to do next?

 Raw food diet for a dog is a hot and controversial topic at the moment.
 Most local vets and animal protection agencies will not advise feeding your pet a raw diet without solid research backing its benefits.
-Although some people believe in the benefits of this kind of diets being more “natural”, linked to the disbelief in commercial foods.
+However, some people believe that the help of this kind of diet is more “natural,” linked to the disbelief in commercial foods.

 It can be a tough decision to make.
-Be aware of assessing the risks before switching, and keep your vet on the loop.
-Your veterinary is always advocating, as you are, for your dog´s best interest and health.
+Be aware of assessing the risks before switching, and keep your vet in the loop.
+Your veterinary is always advocating, as you are, for your dog’s best interest and health.